CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

 * `heuristic`: Heuristic assigned to the section
 * `tags`: Dictionary of tags assigned to the section
 * `parent`: Parent of the section (either another section or the [Result](../result) object)
-* `zeroize_on_tag_safe`: Should the section be forced to a 0 score if all tags found in it are marked as Safelisted?
+* `zeroize_on_tag_safe`: Should the section be forced to a score of 0 if all tags found in it are marked as Safelisted?
 * `auto_collapse`: Should the section be displayed in collapsed mode when first rendered in the UI?
-* `zeroize_on_sig_safe`: Should the section be forced to a 0 score if all heuristics signatures found in it are marked as Safelisted?
+* `zeroize_on_sig_safe`: Should the section be forced to a score of 0 if all heuristic signatures found in it are marked as Safelisted?

 ???
 Example
-    Excerpt from Assemblyline Result sample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)
+    Excerpt from the Assemblyline ResultSample service: [result_sample.py](https://github.com/CybercentreCanada/assemblyline-v4-service/blob/master/assemblyline_v4_service/common/result.py)

     ```python
     ...